Evan-Bell/Evan-Bell/README.md

 I enjoy taking on solo and team projects spanning different disciplines of engineering, from robotics to games to Web development!

-I'm currently a freshman at MIT (Class of '25)
+I'm currently a sophomore at MIT (Class of '25)

 ### Contact me